projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 --------------------------

-For guests without LAPIC pass-thru, IPIs between guest CPUs are handled in the same way as sharing mode of ACRN.
+For guests without LAPIC pass-thru, IPIs between guest CPUs are handled in the same way as sharing mode in ACRN.
 Refer to :ref:`virtual-interrupt-hld` for more details.

 Guests w/ LAPIC pass-thru
 -------------------------

 ACRN supports pass-thru if and only if the guest is using x2APIC mode for the vLAPIC.
-In LAPIC pass-thru mode, writes to Interrupt Command Register (ICR) x2APIC MSR is intercepted.
-Guest writes the IPI info including vector, destination APIC IDs to the ICR.
-Upon an IPI request from the guest, ACRN does sanity check on the destination processors programmed into ICR.
-If the destination is a valid target for the guest, ACRN sends IPI with the same vector from ICR to the physical CPUs corresponding to the destination processor info in ICR.
+In LAPIC pass-thru mode, writes to the Interrupt Command Register (ICR) x2APIC MSR is intercepted.
+Guest writes the IPI info, including vector, and destination APIC IDs to the ICR.
+Upon an IPI request from the guest, ACRN does a sanity check on the destination processors programmed into the ICR.
+If the destination is a valid target for the guest, ACRN sends an IPI with the same vector from the ICR to the physical CPUs corresponding to the destination processor info in the ICR.

 .. figure:: images/partition-image14.png
    :align: center